 Q: Did you have any challenges when it came to learning photography?

 A: Yes.
 In high school I was teased and bullied pretty badly for being so into photography.
-One of my closest friends told me I was a “total embarrassment”, because I never left the house without my camera, and I always wanted to stop and take photos of pretty landscapes or flowers we saw while we were hanging out.
+One of my former friends told me I was a “total embarrassment”, because I never left the house without my camera, and I always wanted to stop and take photos of pretty landscapes or flowers I saw while we were hanging out.
 I had another close friend tell me that my photography sucked in front of some of our classmates, who all agreed that I was “terrible” at it, which was embarrassing.
-I was once even shown a group chat involving some people I thought were my friends talking about how they wish I’d take my own life instead of taking another photo.
+I was once even shown a group chat involving some people I thought were my friends where they were all talking about how they wish I’d take my own life instead of taking another photo.

 Despite being bullied for my passion for photography, I kept at it, and eventually won a statewide competition my senior year of high school for my photography, so I knew that the cruel things that had been said to me over the years weren’t true.
-I thought about selling my camera and giving up many times, because it would have made my high school years a bit easier and less lonely, but every day I’m thankful that I didn’t listen to the mean people who were only temporarily in my life.
+I thought about selling my camera and giving up many times, because it would have made my high school years a bit easier and less lonely, but every day I’m thankful that I didn’t listen to the mean people who were only temporarily in my life, and who in the end didn’t matter.
 If I had listened to the mean spirited people, I wouldn’t have such a fun, enjoyable, and meaningful travel writing business like I do now, and you wouldn’t be reading this.
-I’m thankful everyday that I didn’t give up.
+I’m thankful everyday that I didn’t give up, and I’m thankful to be writing this photography Q&A.

 Q: What advice would you give to aspiring photographers?